 All players, draft picks and even money have their own transfer value that can vary depending on game circumstances, but its main purpose is to give an objective, unbiased evaluation to the price of different objects.
-In other words, if the player has the TV that equals 400 and the first round draftpick has the TV equal to 400, then we are talking about objects of the same value.
-Moreover, TV is a basic indicator in the deals fairness you’ll learn more about below.
+In other words, if the player has a TV (trade value) that equals 400 and the first round draftpick has a TV equal to 400, then we are talking about objects of the same value.
+Moreover, TV is a basic indicator in the deals fairness you’ll learn more about that below.

 Basic components of a deal

 - Maximum of 3 players from each side

 - Maximum of 3 draftpicks from each side

 - The deal must correspond to the rules.

 - The rule "Deal fairness" should be met (see below).

 - The team participating in play-off is not able to offer and/or accept any new deals til the end of the round which the team played in.
 In other words, for example, if the team lost the round of three matches, it means it can start taking part in deals in 2 days, after the end of the current match stage.

 Transfer values of both teams objects are measured.